brainlet-ali/utils/README.md

 # Easy Git Bash Utils [alises]
-Download/Clone the file & add this to your .bash_proile: source path-to-allises
+Download/Clone the file
+Add this this into your: .bash_proile => export PATH="~/.aliases"